NEWSPAPERS (1683-1688)

 Amsterdam the 9 May.
 The last sailors for Greenland have all gone to sea.

 Amsterdam the 11th of July.
-The Ship de Liefde, with Skipper Pieter Sare, arrived safely from Greenland, and also Skipper Cornelis Hottentot arrived safely, who said there were several Greenland sailors still coming, such as 8 from Holland, 2 from Hamburg and one from Bremen.
+The Ship de Liefde, with Skipper Pieter Sare, arrived safely from Greenland, and also Skipper Cornelis Hottentot arrived safely.
+The last one said there were several Greenland sailors still coming, such as 8 from Holland, 2 from Hamburg and one from Bremen.

 Amsterdam the 13th of July.
 Another vessel from Greenland arrived here, named 't Huys te Kroonenburg, from Sardam, Commander Hendrick Willemsz.
 He reports that two ships have remained in Greenland, such as the Bleeckster, commanded by Aldert Dircksz, and the Koornkoper with Commander Jaep Los.

 Amsterdam the 25th of July.
-The Commander Cornelis de Zeeuw has arrived here from fisshing at Greenland with 13 Fish, amounting to 500 Barrels of Bacon, and he reports some ships only had a reasonable catch; he reports also that the ship Christophel had been salvaged by pirates from Zeeland, which was stuck in the ice there last year and is wintering with several other ships; this ship was still whole and good, still having fish from the past years of 90 Quarteelen; yet another of these ships, called the Backer from Staveren, was in great need of being rescued, there being little ice in the way, and a third was within sight.
+The Commander Cornelis de Zeeuw has arrived here from fisshing at Greenland with 13 Fish, amounting to 500 Barrels of Bacon, and he reports some ships only had a reasonable catch; he also reports that the ship Christophel had been salvaged by pirates from Zeeland, which was stuck in the ice there last year and is wintering with several other ships; this ship was still whole and good, still having one fish left from the last year of 90 barrels; yet another of these ships, called de Backer van Staveren, was in great need of being rescued, there being little ice in the way, and a third was within sight.

 Amsterdam the 3rd of August.
 The ships of Christoffel and Mattheus, which were stuck in the ice last year and wintered in Greenland, both arrived at Middelburg, in Zeeland, and were manned by the folks of the Zeeland Greenlandsailors; which suffered a lot of inconvenience, one was killed by a bear, and others badly beaten, as is said here.
 The ship the Vergulde Klock from Hoorn stayed in Greenland.
 Several other ships and vessels from Greenland have also arrived from the east.